dassujan/STANDARD-THREE/St. Xavier's/MATH&ENG-1.md

 13. Rewrite the sentence: He will come home at night.
 (Add an adverb of manner.)
 14. Fill in the blank: The wind blew ___. (strongly)
 15. Write a sentence using "yesterday."
+16. Write the adverbs and Identify which adverbs show **manner**, **time**, or **place**.
+17. Maya ran quickly across the playground as the bell rang.
+She always liked to be on time.
+Carefully, she placed her books on the desk and greeted her teacher politely.
+During recess, Maya and her friends sat happily under the tree, sharing snacks.
+They promised to meet again tomorrow to play their favorite game.
+18. The cat crept silently into the kitchen.
+It looked around carefully and jumped onto the table quickly.
+There was a bowl of milk placed nearby.
+The cat drank it happily and then dashed out of the room immediately when it heard footsteps.

 ### **5. Synonyms (15 Questions)**